OrchardCMS/OrchardCore/src/docs/guides/azuread-integration/README.md

 ![image](assets/add-groups-claim.jpg)

-On the same screen click on Add optional claim, select ID and check email as shown below and then click Add.
+On the same screen, click on `Add optional claim`, select `ID`, check `email` as shown below and then click Add:

 ![image](assets/add-email-optional-claim.jpg)

-A popup may appear to authorize call to the Graph API, check Turn on as shown below and then click Add.
+A popup may appear to authorize the call to the Graph API.
+Check `Turn on the Microsoft Graph email permission` as shown below and then click Add:

 ![image](assets/add-email-optional-claim-popup.jpg)